 Cooking Methods

-BROILER: Set oven to high broil.
+• Broiler: Set oven to high broil.
 Position chicken on baking pan sprayed with cooking spray.
 Broil it for about 5-6 minutes on the first side and then remove from the oven and flip.
 Broil another 5 minutes.
 If your pieces are thicker, they will take a little longer.
 Thickest part of the chicken should register 165ºF when cooked completely.

-BAKE: Preheat oven to 450ºF.
+• Bake: Preheat oven to 450ºF.
 Place chicken in baking dish sprayed with cooking spray.
 Bake for 15-20 minutes, or until cooked through and no longer pink in the center.
 See this post for my favorite baked chicken method.

-PAN: Heat a bit of oil in a large non-stick skillet or cast iron skillet over medium-high heat.
+• Pan: Heat a bit of oil in a large non-stick skillet or cast iron skillet over medium-high heat.
 When the pan is hot, add chicken in a flat layer without overcrowding.
 Cook for 5 to 7 minutes without moving it around.
 Flip and continue to cook for about 7 more minutes, or until internal temperature reaches 165ºF.

-GRILL: Heat the grill to medium-high heat.
+• Grill: Heat the grill to medium-high heat.
 Grill the chicken for about 5-6 minutes before turning and cooking on the other side for another 5-6 minutes, or until chicken is cooked through and the thickest center registers 165ºF.

-AFTER COOKING: Transfer chicken to a plate, cover with foil and let rest for 5 minutes.
+Transfer chicken to a plate, cover with foil and let rest for 5 minutes.
 This allows the chicken time to become super juicy.
 If you cut the chicken immediately after being cooked, all of the juices will run out.

-SERVE: Dice into cubes, slice into strips or shred chicken.
+To serve, dice into cubes, slice into strips or shred chicken.
 Add it over warm tortillas and top with slaw, avocado slices (or guacamole) and any other favorite taco toppings.
 Squeeze lime juice on top and drizzle on the sauce.
 Serve with chips, salsa, and margaritas and you’re good to go!

 chicken tacos topped with slaw, jalapeño and avocado